anabella-varela/agtech-gdd-test/README.md

 ## Part 1.
 Setting up the infrastructure with Docker 🐳

-This section can be found in folder 1
+This section can be found in resultsPart1

 ## Part 2.
 Analyzing crop yield data  🌱

-This section can be found in folder 2
+This section can be found in resultsPart2

 ## Insights and Final questions 🧠